fshstk/multisweep/README.md

 That's it.
 If you have the [command-line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) tool installed, just run `code path/to/project` to get started!
+Run the build task and check if it succeeds.

 You may be prompted to install VS Code's [C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools),